How to Use curl to Download Files (with Advanced Configuration for Speed) in Linux

 Explanation:

-6. Step 5: Set Up a Supercharged Alias (surl
+6. Step 5: Set Up a Supercharged Alias (surl) βοΈ

-with optimized options for faster and more resilient downloads:
+To create an alias called surl with optimized options for faster and more resilient downloads:

 - Open your